George Lopez (TV series): Broadcast and syndication

 The show entered syndication one month after the series finale on ABC, and is distributed by Warner Bros.
 Television Distribution.
 The show aired in broadcast syndication on independent stations, and affiliates of Fox, The CW and MyNetworkTV as well as The CW Plus stations in the United States from 2007 to 2011 and on Telelatino in Canada.
 The show moved to ION Television on Thursday, Sept.
 29, 2011.
 George Lopez aired on TBS from 2020 until 2023.

 On March 8, 2007, it was announced that George Lopez would join the Nick at Nite lineup.
-It first aired on Nick at Nite on September 10, 2007—it was the most current non-original show to air on Nick at Nite (until it was announced that Everybody Hates Chris would join the lineup, followed by The Goldbergs and Mom and currently Young Sheldon).
-To this date, it continues to be their highest-rated series and one of cable's best for an off-network sitcom.
+It first aired on Nick at Nite on September 10, 2007—it was the most current non-original show to air on Nick at Nite To this date, it continues to be their highest-rated series and one of cable's best for an off-network sitcom.
 On September 9, 2020, the show was removed from syndication on Nick at Nite, ending its almost 13-year run on the network.
 The series was also shown on Paramount Global sister networks MTV Tres and TV Land.

-The series came to Cozi TV on September 1, 2025, beginning with a Labor Day marathon, then joined the official lineup the following day on September 2, airing weekday afternoons from 2:00pm to 4:00pm ET and weeknights from 10:00pm to 12:00am ET.
+The series came to Cozi TV on September 1, 2025, beginning with a Labor Day marathon, then joined the official lineup the following day on September 2.
+Currently, it airs weekday afternoons from 2:00pm to 4:00pm ET and weeknights from 11:00pm to 1:00am ET.

 Never a major hit in primetime, the show became an unexpected success in syndication.
 Many markets also moved the show from overnight timeslots to more desirable ones.

 Episodes from the first four seasons of George Lopez do not use those respective seasons' opening titles, the season five version is used instead (this is evident as Emiliano Diez is credited in the sequence, which is slightly longer than how they were originally broadcast on ABC, though there is also a short version also used in syndication that also differs from the original short opening credits that does not credit him for seasons 1–3, even though Diez did not make his first guest appearance until season two and did not become a cast regular until season four); the final two seasons use those seasons' appropriate versions of the opening credits.